 The following pages are also available for each monthly report:

 Purchases: Your share of total purchases is your net revenue after revenues are split with Udemy, any marketing partners (e.g., affiliates), and any co-instructors on your course.
-This article explains the details behind Udemy’s revenue share.
+Learn more about how Udemy’s revenue sharing plan works.

 Redemptions: Redemptions occur when a coupon or gift code is redeemed to purchase a course.
 This can include Enrollments that take place via third party sites, like Groupon for example, which also require coupon code redemptions.